bjoern-hempel/js-testing-framework/README.md

 ### 1.3 Error Test Example

-Use the error test if you expect an exception as a test result:
+Use the error test (JsErrorTest) if you expect an exception as a test result:

 ```javascript
 var test = new JsErrorTest(